Royal School of Needlework: History

 The RSN began as the School of Art Needlework in 1872, founded by Lady Victoria Welby.
-The first President was Princess Christian of Schleswig-Holstein, Queen Victoria's third daughter, known to the RSN as Princess Helena.
+The first president was Princess Christian of Schleswig-Holstein, Queen Victoria's third daughter, known to the RSN as Princess Helena.
 She received help from William Morris and many of his friends in the Arts and Crafts movement.

+Its initial premises was a small apartment on Sloane Street, employing 20 women.
+She employed Anastasia Marie Dolby as the superintendent and instructor but she died in the following year.
+Nellie Whichelo was the head designer from the late 1880s.
 The School received its royal prefix in March 1875 when Queen Victoria consented to become its first patron.
-It was also an inspiration to Dora Wemyss, who founded the Wemyss School of Needlework in Scotland in its image.
+It was also an inspiration to Dora Wemyss, who founded the Wemyss School of Needlework in Scotland in 1877 in its image.
+The school grew to 150 students and moved in 1903 to Exhibition Road, near the Victoria and Albert Museum.
+The purpose-built building was designed by a group of architects, including prominent British Arts and Crafts architect James Leonard Williams (d.1926).
 The word "Art" was dropped from the school's title in 1922.

-Its initial premises was a small apartment on Sloane Street, employing 20 women.
-The school had grown to 150 students, moving in 1903 to Exhibition Road, near the Victoria and Albert Museum.
-The purpose-built building was designed by a group of architects, including prominent British Arts and Crafts architect James Leonard Williams (d.1926).

 The RSN established a Studio which works new bespoke embroidery commissions and replicas of antique textiles as well as restoration and conservation projects.
 The work of the Studio has been used in many important events, including a joint effort with Toye in producing the velvet cushions on which the Royal Crowns were carried into Westminster Abbey for the Coronation of King George VI.

-In 1953, the School created the gold embroidery on the Purple Robe of Estate, part of the coronation robes of Queen Elizabeth II.
+In 1953, the school created the gold embroidery on the Purple Robe of Estate, part of the coronation robes of Queen Elizabeth II.

 The school moved from Princes Gate in Kensington to Hampton Court Palace in 1987, occupying rooms in Christopher Wren's construction.

 In 2011, the school was responsible for hand appliquéing machine-made floral lace motifs onto silk net (tulle) for the wedding dress of Kate Middleton, now Her Royal Highness The Princess of Wales.

 In 2022, the school celebrated its 150-year anniversary with the 150 Years of the Royal School of Needlework: Crown to Catwalk exhibition at the Fashion and Textile Museum of London.
+The exhibition explored the history of RSN, some of the school's work, mostly over the twentieth century, along with exploring RSN's role in contemporary times.
+The exhibition also displayed work from teachers and students that "highlighted the versatility of embroidery and how historical techniques can be adapted to modern art pieces".

+The RSN embroidered 9 pieces for the 2023 Coronation, including the King's Robe of State and the Queen's Robe of Estate.